 - Taking a certified boating safety training course may also get you a boat insurance discount.

-- Typically, boats used less often are deemed lower risk by insurers, so make sure to inform them if you’ll only use your vessel occasionally.
+- Typically, boats used less often are deemed a lower risk by insurers, so make sure to inform them if you’ll only use your vessel occasionally.

 Buying an actual cash value boat insurance policy instead of an agreed value may also provide you with a lower quote.
 However, make sure to be cautious.
 Although this policy offers great insurance rates, the payout you’ll receive is smaller because of the depreciation deduction.